Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Pre-approved car loans

 Pre-approved car finance puts you in the driver's seat when looking for a car loan.

 If you’re looking for finance to help you buy a car, the typical vehicle-buying process involves you finding a car, then applying for a loan to help you purchase it.
-Pre-approval is available from some car financiers, so you can head to a dealership knowing how much money you have to buy a vehicle.
+Pre-approval is available from some lenders, so you can head to a dealership knowing how much money you have to buy a vehicle.
 Discover everything you need to know about pre-approval and compare some of your options on the page below.